kaneru-soju/BetterBT/README.md

 - Python
 - Twilio

+### P.S.
+If anybody would want to try this personally, they would need to clone the git repo and ensure that they have all the required python packages (can be installed through pip) such as selenium, flask, twilio.
+As well as downloading and setting up ngrok and making a personal Twilio account along w/ personalized auth/identification keys.

 ## Inspiration
 Virginia Tech students rely on an app called Blacksburg Transit(BT) to look at nearby buses and bus routes.
 BT is bug-ridden as it commonly crashes and malfunctions on older phones.
 Furthermore, it is a pain to use the mobile app to look at what buses come to a particular stop.
 We created an application to solve this problem.